 - An outline of the debate you’re addressing

 - A summary of relevant theories or research about the topic

 - Definitions of key terms

 The information you give should be broad but clearly focused and relevant to your argument.

 Don’t give too much detail — you can mention points that you will return to later, but save your evidence and interpretation for the main body of the essay.

 How much space you need for background depends on your topic and the scope of your essay.
-In our example, the writer takes a couple of sentences to introduce the topic and sketch the social context that the essay will address:
+In our Braille example, we take a couple of sentences to introduce the topic and sketch the social context that the essay will address:

-Now it’s time to narrow your focus and show what your essay aims to do.
-This is your thesis statement — a sentence or two that sums up your focus and overall argument.
-This part of the introduction paragraph is important to set the limits of your essay and let the reader know exactly which aspect of the topic you will address.
+Now it’s time to narrow your focus and show exactly what you want to say about the topic.
+This is your thesis statement — a sentence or two that sums up your overall argument.

 Step 4: Check and revise

 As you research and write, your argument might change focus or direction as you learn more.